-Optimization methodologies oﬀer a standardized manner to approach segmentation by minimizing an application-driven cost function [2].
+Optimization methodologies offer a standardized manner to approach segmentation by minimizing an application-driven cost function [2].
 Figure 1 illustrates a generic representation of the segmentation strategy, whereas concrete examples of its terms can be found in Section 3 applied to BUS.
-The overall segmentation can be seen as a three-steps strategy: (1) a mapping of the image into a discrete set of elements S, (2) the optimization stage which is formulated as a metric labelling problem, and (3) a re-mapping the labels obtained from the previous stage to produce the ﬁnal delineation.
+The overall segmentation can be seen as a three-steps strategy: (1) a mapping of the image into a discrete set of elements S, (2) the optimization stage, which is formulated as a metric labeling problem, and (3) a re-mapping of the labels obtained from the previous stage to produce the final delineation.

-In order to formulate the segmentation like a metric labelling problem, the image is conceived as a discrete set of elements S that need to be labelled using a label l from the labelling set L. Let W be all the possible labelling conﬁgurations of the set S, given L. Let U(·) be a cost function encoding the goodness of the labelling conﬁguration ω ∈ W based on the appearance of the elements in S, their inner relation and some designing constraints.
+To formulate the segmentation like a metric labeling problem, the image is conceived as a discrete set of elements S that need to be labeled using a label l from the labeling set L. Let W be all the possible labeling configurations of the set S, given L. Let U(·) be a cost function encoding the goodness of the labeling configuration ω ∈ W based on the appearance of the elements in S, their inner relation, and some designing constraints.
 Then, the desired segmentation

 Fig. 1: Conceptual block representation of the segmentation methodology.

-ω corresponds to the labelling conﬁguration that minimizes this cost function, as described in Eq.
+ω corresponds to the labeling configuration that minimizes this cost function, as described in Eq.
 (1).

 [?]

-This goodness measure U(·) must be deﬁned to take into account the appearance of the target region, its relation with other regions and other designing constraints.
+This goodness measure U(·) must be defined to take into account the appearance of the target region, its relation with other regions, and other designing constraints.
 Equation (2) describes this cost function as the combination of two independent costs that need to be simultaneously minimized as a whole.

 [?]

-where, the left hand side of the expression integrates the so-called data term, while the right hand side integrates the pairwise term, which is also referred as the smoothing term.
-Both terms are shaped by S and evaluated in the labelling space W. In our quest to optimize the cost function U(·), it is required to deﬁne a representation for the set S, a data term D(·), a pairwise term V(·), and a proper minimization methodology.
+where the left-hand side of the expression integrates the so-called data term, while the right-hand side integrates the pairwise term, which is also referred to as the smoothing term.
+Both terms are shaped by S and evaluated in the labeling space W. In our quest to optimize the cost function U(·), it is required to define a representation for the set S, a data term D(·), a pairwise term V(·), and a proper minimization methodology.

 The set S can be, in general, any discrete set representing the image (i.e. pixels, overlapping or non overlapping windows, super-pixels, etc.).

-The data term D(·), given a label conﬁguration ω ∈ W, penalizes the labelling of a particular image element or site (ωs = l) based on the data associated to s.
+The data term D(·), given a label configuration ω ∈ W, penalizes the labeling of a particular image element or site (ωs = l) based on the data associated to s.
 In this manner, Ds(ωs = l) <<Ds (ωs = l).
-Figure 2b illustrates the data cost associated to some arbitrary labelling conﬁgurations to clarify the desired eﬀect (or behaviour) of this data term.
-Designing an obscure heuristic to comply with the desired behaviour of D(·) out of the box, is rather a complicated task.
-Therefore, an easier and cleaner approach is to design this data term D(·) with the help of Machine Learning (ML) because it provides a systematic process that is ﬂexible enough to encode any desired behaviour based on a training stage.
+Figure 2b illustrates the data cost associated to some arbitrary labeling configurations to clarify the desired effect (or behavior) of this data term.
+Designing an obscure heuristic to comply with the desired behavior of D(·) out of the box is rather a complicated task.
+Therefore, an easier and cleaner approach is to design this data term D(·) with the help of Machine Learning (ML) because it provides a systematic process that is flexible enough to encode any desired behavior based on a training stage.
 This

-Fig. 2: Methodology highlights. (a) problem deﬁnition, (b) data term: site contribution for particular cases where ωs = l|∀s∈S, (c) pairwise term: labeling conﬁgurationswith more boundaries are penalized.
+Fig. 2: Methodology highlights: (a) problem definition, (b) data term: site contribution for particular cases where ωs = l|∀s∈S, (c) pairwise term: labeling configurations with more boundaries are penalized.

 concept is in fact depicted in the upper row in Fig. 1.
 For each site s ∈S, features describing s are designed.
-Then, diﬀerent optional steps can be applied to this set of feature: (i) features normalization, (ii) features selection or (iii) features extraction.
-Finally, the data term D(·) is encoded based on ML classiﬁers, the features and a training step.
-Thus, the data term D(·) can be seen as a distance or goodness measure reﬂecting the likelihood for s to belong to class l.
+Then, different optional steps can be applied to this set of features: (i) features normalization, (ii) features selection, or (iii) features extraction.
+Finally, the data term D(·) is encoded based on ML classifiers, the features, and a training step.
+Thus, the data term D(·) can be seen as a distance or goodness measure reflecting the likelihood for s to belong to class l.